DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-01-changing-application-process.md

 The hypotheses we wanted to test with this work were:

 * allowing candidates to continuously apply will reduce friction and increase applications per candidate
-* candidates will add another course quicker if an application is unsuccessful
+* candidates will apply to another course sooner when an application is unsuccessful
 * allowing candidates to continuously apply is more aligned to candidates’ mental models
 * candidates will penalise slow providers by withdrawing an application and applying somewhere else
 * allowing candidates to continuously apply creates a tighter feedback loop between providers and candidates